-Term Definition ASP Active Server Pages.
+Term Definition ASP A ctive S erver P ages.
 A technology from Microsoft that dynamically generates web pages using server-side scripts.
 Also known as "Classic ASP".
 Also see ASP.NET .
 ASP.NET A newer version of Microsoft's Active Server Pages (ASP) that dynamically generates web pages using .NET technology.
 Authentication In the context of KeyMaster, authentication is the process of identifying a user, for example by checking a user name and password that the user supplied when attempting to log in.
 Authentication must proceed authorization.
-Auth Module A Caplin Xaqua software module that performs authentication and authorization functions.
+Auth Module A Caplin Xaqua software module that performs authentication an authorization functions.
 The Liberator server uses Auth Modules to authenticate users who log in to the Liberator, and then to determine the users' access permissions to Liberator objects.
-Authorization In the context of KeyMaster, authorization is the process of determining the access rights that a user has to resources, such as data and functionality provided by computer software.
-Users cannot be authorized until they have been successfully authenticated - see authentication .
+Authorization In the context of KeyMaster, authorization is the process of determining the access rights that a user has to resources, such a data and functionality provided by computer software.
+Users cannot be authorized until they have been successfully authenticated - see authentication.
 Caplin Liberator Caplin Liberator is a real-time financial internet hub that delivers trade messages and market data to and from subscribers over any network.
 DER Distinguished Encoding Rules.
-Rules for encoding ASN.1 objects in binary format which define just one way to represent any ASN.1 value.
+Rules for encoding ASN.1 objects in binary format which define jus one way to represent any ASN.1 value.
 DER encoding is typically used when the same object is encoded in ASN.1 format multiple times for digital signature verification.
-DER public key file In KeyMaster this is a file containing a KeyMaster public key in DER format.
-This file is used by Caplin Liberator to authenticate the user credentials token sent by a user application that wishes to log in to the Liberator.
+DER public key file In KeyMaster this is a file containing a KeyMaster public key in DE format.
+This file is used by Caplin Liberator to authenticate the use credentials token sent by a user application that wishes to log in t the Liberator.
 Digital signature An electronic signature that is used to authenticate the sender of a message or author of a document.
-The signature is usually encrypted in some manner (see public key encryption).
+The signature is usually encrypted in some manner (see public key encryption ).
 KeyMaster inserts a digital signature in the user credentials tokens that it generates.
-JCE J ava C ryptography E xtension A Java package that provides a framework for and implementations of encryption, key generation and key agreement, and Message Authentication Code (MAC) algorithms.
-For more information see Sun's Java Cryptography Extension Reference Guide run under Microsoft Windows® operating systems and can easily intercommunicate with applications and systems running on different operating systems.
+JCE Java Cryptography Extension A Java package that provides a framework for and implementation of encryption, key generation and key agreement, and Message Authentication Code (MAC) algorithms.
+For more information see Sun's Java Cryptography Extension Reference Guide